shahpalash10/ApplyMate/README.md

-# Apply Mate - Find Your Dream Career
+# ApplyMate - AI Job Application Assistant

 An AI-powered platform that connects professionals with cutting-edge job opportunities.
 Built with Next.js, React, Tailwind CSS, and framer-motion.